Hunger reduces a soul to a body, and a body to an immobile necessity-seeking thing. It is one of the most ruinous desires we can have as humans.

 From Maya Angelou’s And Still I Rise

-Imagine such fullness, warmth, connectedness.
+Imagine such fullness, warmth, and connectedness.

-Now let’s return to the initial question: As a community, how do we not simply protect and care for the indigent man, but understand him?
+Now, let’s return to the initial question: As a community, how do we not simply protect and care for the indigent man but understand him?